Netanyahu defends planned military offensive in Gaza and lashes out at 'global campaign of lies'

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Sunday sought to defend a new military offensive in one of Gaza 's most populated areas amid growing condemnation at home and abroad, declaring that Israel “has no choice but to finish the job and complete the defeat of Hamas.”

-He spoke to foreign media minutes before an emergency meeting of the United Nations Security Council on Gaza.
-Notably, Netanyahu said he has directed Israel’s military in recent days to “bring in more foreign journalists” — which would be a striking development, as they haven't been allowed into Gaza beyond military embeds during 22 months of war.

 “Our goal is not to occupy Gaza, our goal is to free Gaza,” Netanyahu asserted.
-He also pushed back against what he called a “global campaign of lies” — and said Chancellor Friedrich Merz of Germany, one of Israel's strongest backers, had “buckled under” by announcing that Germany won’t authorize exports of military equipment to Israel that could be used in Gaza until further notice.
+He also rejected what he called a “global campaign of lies” — and said Chancellor Friedrich Merz of Germany, one of Israel's strongest backers, had “buckled under” by stopping exports of military equipment to Israel that could be used in Gaza.
+Merz, for his part, told public broadcaster ARD that Germany and Israel were talking “very critically” but Berlin’s overall policies of friendship haven’t changed.

-Netanyahu said there is a “fairly short timetable” in mind for next steps in Gaza, but didn't give specifics.
-The goals there, he said, include demilitarizing the territory, the Israeli military having “overriding security control” there and a non-Israeli civilian administration in charge.
+Netanyahu said there is a “fairly short timetable” for next steps in Gaza, but didn't give specifics.
+The goals, he said, include demilitarizing the territory, the Israeli military having “overriding security control” and a non-Israeli civilian administration in charge.

-Netanyahu again blamed many of Gaza’s problems on the Hamas militant group, including civilian deaths, destruction and shortages of aid.
-“Hamas still has thousands of armed terrorists in Gaza," he asserted, adding that Palestinians are “begging” the world to be freed from them.
+Netanyahu again blamed many of Gaza’s problems on the Hamas militant group, including civilian deaths, destruction and aid shortages.
+“Hamas still has thousands of armed terrorists," he asserted, adding that Palestinians are “begging” to be freed from them.

-The prime minister, who has asserted that there is “no starvation in Gaza,” did acknowledge hunger there, saying, “there was a problem with deprivation, no question about it.”
-Israel wants to increase the number of aid distribution sites, he said, but gave no details.

 More Palestinians killed as they seek aid

-At least 26 Palestinians were killed while seeking aid in Gaza, hospitals and witnesses said, as families of Israeli hostages called for a general strike to protest Netanyahu’s plans to expand military operations in Gaza City.
+At least 31 Palestinians were killed while seeking aid in Gaza, hospitals and witnesses said.

-Hospital officials said they received bodies from areas where Palestinians were seeking aid, along food convoy routes or near privately run aid distribution points across Gaza.

-The dead included 15 killed while waiting for aid trucks close to the newly built Morag corridor that separates the southern cities of Rafah and Khan Younis, according to Nasser hospital.

 Six other aid-seekers were killed while trying to reach GHF sites in Khan Younis and Rafah, Nasser hospital said.